Gearlad/Single_Cycle_CPU/README.md

 ### Testbench.v

 - The main 'driver' file for this implementation is the provided *testbench.v*.
 This file is responsible for initializing both the instruction memory and the register file to default 32-bit binary zero values, also handling resets, starting and ending the simulation, and accessing input (instruction.txt) and writing (output.txt) files.
-- CYCLE_TIME, defined in the pre-compiler, is set to 50, meaning that
+- CYCLE_TIME, defined in the pre-compiler, is set to 50.
--

 ### CPU.v